The most important terms in cryptospace.

 Stablecoin

-A cryptocurrency that is pegged to a stable reference such as a fiat currency or commodities to minimize price fluctuations.
+A cryptocurrency pegged to a stable reference such as a fiat currency or commodities, to minimise price fluctuations.

 Token Burn